We are writing the same kind of topics since last week but all these are having different information.

 $ hostname daygeek-Y700

-Method-3: Check the HostName using /etc/hostname File in Linux
+Method-1: Check HostName using /etc/hostname file

 Alternatively, we can view the hostname by using the /etc/hostname